ngaggion/ChronoRoot2/segmentationApp/README.md

 segmentationApp/
-├── ensemble_multiclass.py    # Implementation of nnUNet ensemble prediction with temporal consistency ├── name_handling.py          # Utilities for managing file paths and naming convention ├── test.sh                   # Script for running inference on new data └── train.sh                  # Script for training new models (optional)
+├── ensemble_multiclass.py    # Implementation of nnUNet ensemble prediction with temporal consistency ├── name_handling.py          # Utilities for managing file paths and naming convention ├── run.py                    # GUI interface for managing segmentation tasks ├── test.sh                   # Script for running inference on new data ├── train.sh                  # Script for training new models (optional) └── screenshots/
+    └── MainScreen.png        # Screenshot of the GUI interface
 ```

 ## Getting Started